jbannick/hellokata-java/src/log4j2/hellolog4j2mod/README.md

 This modularized app uses the Log4J2 library for event logging.

-That library is itself a fully modularized library, consisting of two JAR files.
+That library is itself non-modularized, consisting of two JAR files.

+The log4j-core.2.11.0.jar's MANIFEST.MF contains:
+Automatic-Module-Name: org.apache.logging.log4j.core

+The MANIFEST.MF in both JARs contain:
+Multi-Release: true

+Both JAR's contain version directory trees for Java 9.

 To build and run this app: